 Search engine optimisation can provide you with countless visitors to your website, and therefore conversions, if you rank highly for the right keywords.

 As we mentioned earlier, there are billions of searches every day on Google, which means it’s likely someone is searching for whatever your business provides right now.

 Would they find you?
-If not, then it’s time you employed a digital marketing agency (such as ourselves – check out our previous work here) that can improve your website in all the areas that Google looks for to get you in front of those searchers.
+If not, then it’s time you employed a digital marketing agency (such as ourselves – check out our previous work here).
+An agency that can improve your website in all the areas that Google looks for to get you in front of those searchers.

 In comparison, the advantage of traditional marketing is that you can reach a mainstream audience that, providing your targeting is correct and ad is compelling enough, will generate sales.